vladiibine/dlp-assignment1/README.txt

             custom folder.
 If the prompt doesn't change, check out the documentation for virtualenv http://www.virtualenv.org/en/latest/

-3. Install the DPL1 packages from the Pypi.
+3. Install the application packages from the Pypi.
     3.1.
 Run the command
         $ pip install dj-vga-w1